MSU Billings Catalog

 www.msubillings.edu/diversity

-The Diversity Center is committed to providing a welcoming campus environment for all students, faculty, staff, and guests.
+The Wellness & Diversity Center is committed to providing a welcoming campus environment for all students, faculty, staff, and guests.
 The Diversity Center fosters social and professional opportunities, as well as advocacy for all multicultural students.
-The mission of this office is to ensure we are meeting the various needs diverse populations through fair and equal representation as well as increased opportunity for learning and understanding about diverse topics.
+The mission of this office is to ensure we are meeting the various needs of the diverse campus population through fair and equal representation as well as increased opportunity for learning and understanding about equity and inclusion topics.

-The Diversity Center offers leadership opportunities for students through clubs or organized meeting groups.
-Each group is student focused and student driven with opportunities to engage in campus and community programs, events, and socials.
+The Wellness & Diversity Center offers leadership opportunities for students through clubs or organized meeting groups.
+Each group is student focused, and student driven with opportunities to engage in campus and community programs, events, and social activities.

 Housing & Residence Life